eltreum0/eltruism/Latest.md

 Fixed an issue with the Objective Tracker shadows
 Fixed a missing line on the option menu for skins
 Fixed a possible error with the click casting
 Fixed a possible error with the ElvUI Skin
+Fixed an issue where chat could error